Warrensburg, Ohio

 Warrensburg, Ohio is an unincorporated community in Scioto Township, Delaware County, in the U.S. state of Ohio.

 History

-In 1809-1810, Philip Horshaw built a grist mill along the Olentangy River, attracting Benjamin Powers and Joesph Dunlap to build a store nearby.
+In 1809–1810, Philip Horshaw built a grist mill along the Olentangy River, attracting Benjamin Powers and Joseph Dunlap to build a store nearby.
 The development was the first of its kind in Scioto Township, attracting enough settlers to form a town known as Millville.
 The town expanded quickly but would be hampered when the railroad was built through the nearby town of Ostrander, Ohio.

-A post office opened in August 26, 1885, called Warrensburg, and closed a few years later due to the lack of mail.
+A post office opened on August 26, 1885, called Warrensburg, and closed a few years later due to the lack of mail.